nak2k/node-cwlogs-util/README.md

 npm i cwlogs-util
 ```

-## conditionalPutRetentionPolicy(options, callback)
+## conditionalPutRetentionPolicy(options)

 Set a retention policy to log groups that have no policy.

 - `options.logGroupNamePrefix`
-  - A string that a name of target log groups has as a prefix.
+  - The prefix of target log groups.
 - `options.retentionInDays`
-  - A number of days to retain log events.
+  - The number of days to retain log events.

+Return an object has following properties:

-- `callback(err, result)`
+- `logGroups`
-  - A function that is called when setting to log groups is completed, or an error occurs.
+  - Log groups that the retention policy is set.

-## removeEmptyLogGroups(options, callback)
+## deleteEmptyLogGroups(options)

-Remove log groups that have no log events.
+Delete log groups that have no log events.

 - `options.logGroupNamePrefix`
-  - A string that a name of target log groups has as a prefix.
+  - The prefix of target log groups.

+Return an object has following properties:

-- `callback(err, result)`
+- `deletedLogGroups`
-  - A function that is called when removing is completed, or an error occurs.
+  - Deleted log groups.

 ## License